 Lose Weight to Lessen Stress on Your Knees

-Extra weight puts pressure on the knees and increases stress on the joint, increasing pain and making it hard to exercise, Valaik explains.
+Extra weight puts pressure on the knees and increases stress on the joint, increasing pain and making it hard to exercise.
 Research compiled by the Johns Hopkins Arthritis Center confirms that carrying extra pounds raises your risk of developing knee arthritis and speeds up the destruction of cartilage that cushions the joint.

-“I know it’s not easy,” he says, “but losing weight really helps, whether you’re dealing with arthritis in one or both knees.”
+It’s not easy, but losing weight can help, whether you’re dealing with arthritis in one or both knees.
 If you are overweight or obese, consulting with a nutritionist or a bariatric specialist may be the right place to start.

 Try Low-Impact Exercise for Strength and Mobility

 Strengthening the quadriceps and hamstring muscles in the leg is going to help reduce pain and make it easier to stay mobile.
 Experts recommend a regular low-impact exercise, such as riding a bike or walking on a treadmill.